2024 Solar Incentives Guide for Holland, MI - Tax Credits & Rebates

 Federal Solar Incentives

-The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
-The Clean Energy Credit re-raises the credit up to 30% for solar installations undertaken between January 1, 2022, and December 31, 2032.
-After 2032, the percentage will see a slight decrease annually until the program expires in 2035.
-Starting in 2023, the expansion to the program will also make it easier to get credit for energy storage systems.
+In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
+The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installations undertaken between January 1, 2022, and December 31, 2032.
+After this, the percentage will see a slight decrease annually until the program expires in 2035.
+The program expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.

 State & Local Solar Incentives